malvibid/Practice-Projects/Web-Projects/Admin Dashboard 1 (EGATOR)/myNotes.md

 -   Grid layout
 -   stroke-dasharray and stroke-dashoffset
--   Practice making tables in html
+-   Practice making tables in html and to use css properties with it
+-   Learn how to make tags within tables
 -   Practice using pseudoelements